amankh99/Room-Booking-Portal/README.md

 ## Motivation

-Room Booking Portal allows users to books rooms in _IIIT_ _Hyderabad_.
+Room Booking Portal allows users to books rooms in _IIT_ _Mandi_.
-Portal include rooms like CR1, CR2, SH1 etc.
+Portal include rooms like A1, A2, A3, A9 etc.

 ## PreRequisties
 	- Browser